 Convictions

-Akechai Hongkangwarn (convicted and sentenced to 5 years and 100,000 baht; reduced to 3 years; appealing)
+Akechai Hongkangwarn (convicted and sentenced to 5 years and 100,000 baht; reduced to 3 years and then by a further 4 months; released after serving time)

 Ampol Tangnopakul (convicted and jailed for 20 years; died while incarcerated)